mbcrump/mbcrump-blog/_posts/2018-02-25-azure-tips-and-tricks97.md

 After poking around for a bit, I landed on the following:

 * SendGrid will handle email (25K emails free monthly)
-* Azure Storage Tables to save the email address and subscription status.
+* Azure Storage Tables to save the email address and subscription status (this gives me an unlimited number of subscribers).
 * Timer Trigger with Azure Functions to run on a schedule to send emails.
-(Once Weekly that retrieves my last 7 days worth of blog posts)
+(Runs weekly and retrieves my last 7 days worth of blog posts)
-* HTTP Trigger with Azure Functions to collect POST data coming from my website that contains the email address and subscription status.
+* HTTP Trigger with Azure Functions to collect POST data coming from my website that contains the email address and subscription status that someone types in.
-* Azure Functions supports Visual Studio tooling and the full .NET Framework.
+* Azure Functions supports Visual Studio tooling and the full .NET Framework. (in case, I want to use something outside of .NET Core)

-## Getting Started by creating a SendGrid account
+## Creating a SendGrid account

 Go to the **Azure Portal** and search services for **SendGrid** and create an account as shown below.
 You'll notice that I used the **Free** account as it is good enough for what I was trying to accomplish.